-At the UT Health Austin LIVESTRONG Cancer Institutes, providers and team members offer a wide range of services for women, including diagnosis, screening, prevention and care as well as care beyond and into survivorship.
+UT Health Austin’s Livestrong Cancer Institutes offers a wide range of services for women, including diagnosis, screening, prevention, and care as well as care beyond and into survivorship.
 Your treatment begins with a comprehensive, whole-person assessment that your team will use to develop a personalized, state-of-the-art care plan to treat your condition, and help restore your wellness.
 We also include coordinated, whole-person services such as relaxation and stress reduction strategies, nutritional guidance, financial planning, and emotional support that can make a real difference for you and your family.

 Do you have to have a referral to be seen?
 How would someone get in touch with you for an evaluation?

-In the Gynecologic Cancer Clinic, women are welcome to self-refer or you can also be referred by your physician.
-If you suspect you may have symptoms of one of these cancers, or would like a second-opinion on a received diagnosis, our team can be reached at 1-833-UT-CARES or visit uthealthaustin.org to request an appointment.
+Women seeking care for any any known or suspected gynecologic cancers are welcome to self-refer or can be referred by their physician.
+If you suspect you may have symptoms of one of these cancers or would like a second-opinion on a received diagnosis, our team can be reached at 1-833-UT-CARES (1-833-882-2737) or by visiting here.